fossephate/JoyCon-Driver/README.md

 // there appears to be a good amount of variance between JoyCons,
 // but they work well once you find the right offsets
-// these are the values that worked well for my JoyCons:
-// alternatively just use --auto-center, it overrides these settings int leftJoyConXOffset = 16000;
+// these are the values that worked well for my JoyCons: int leftJoyConXOffset = 16000;
 int leftJoyConYOffset = 13000;